m-lab/epoxy-images/manual/README.md

 ```

 ## Run the epoxy-racadm container to update Mellanox ROM
-Run the epoxy-racadm container with a Mellanox ROM update ISO image, for
+Run the epoxy-racadm image with a Mellanox ROM update ISO image, for
 example, in ~/Downloads (use whichever directory your ISO image resides in).
 ```
 docker run --rm --volume ~/Downloads:/images --volume $PWD:/scripts -it epoxy-racadm \